Measles, Mumps, and Rubella Vaccine

 - Temporary pain or stiffness in the joints (usually affects women).

 Mild reactions that may occur one to two weeks after getting the vaccine include:

 - Swollen glands in the cheeks or neck (this is a rare).

 Even though serious allergic reactions are rare with this vaccine, call your doctor or local health unit right away if you or your child has trouble breathing, a high fever, or anything unusual after having the shot.

 A child who has had a severe allergic reaction to a previous dose should not get another dose of the vaccine.
-Tell your doctor or nurse if your child has had a severe reaction to any vaccine or has severe allergies.
+Tell your doctor or public health nurse if your child has had a severe reaction to any vaccine or has severe allergies.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

 People with a mild illness, such as a cold, can get the vaccine.
 But if they are more ill, they should wait until they are better.
 If women get an MMR or MMRV vaccine, they should wait 4 weeks until getting pregnant.